oscar-system/oscar-website/community.md

 Contributions are welcome.
 If you want to contribute to OSCAR, you can simply fork the repository you want to
 contribute to and provide a pull request.
 We recommend that you also (or possibly beforehand) get in touch with us to
-avoid duplication of efforts; we'll also be happy to talk to you about design decisions, help you figure out how to do things etc.
+avoid duplication of efforts; we'll also be happy to talk with you about design decisions, help you figure out how to do things, etc.

 Here is a list of all official repositories of the OSCAR project: